viking-sudo-rm/stacknn-core/README.md

 pip install git+https://github.com/viking-sudo-rm/stacknn-core
 ```

-Depends on numpy and torch.
+The library only supports Python 3 and depends on numpy and torch.

 ## Contributing